ytchenak/sds/README.md

 Whether you’re looking to use SDS to start a new project, or are looking for examples of some common design systems best practices, you'll find tools inside this codebase and design file to steer you in the right direction.

+## Angular 20 Migration

+An initial Angular 20 skeleton is included under `src/angular`.
+Run `npx ng serve` after installing dependencies to experiment with a modern Angular setup using standalone components.

 ## Resources

 - [Storybook](https://figma.github.io/sds/storybook)